Soak in Oregon’s Magical Hot Springs

 Season: Summer (with the hot springs best accessed late May through July), unless you packed your snowmobile, skis or snowshoes

 Tucked along the edge of a sunken caldera, the Paulina Lake Hot Springs offer a unique soaking experience.
-After a 1.2-mile hike (or complete the full 7.5-mile loop on your way back), a cluster of shallow, hand-dug pools at varying temperatures lie at the edge of Paulina Lake.
-Hop between more temperate water (many visitors say the springs are closer to 95 degrees Fahrenheit) and the cooler waters of the lake itself.
-From October until Memorial Day, the gate to the caldera is closed.
-Visitors can still access the hot springs on foot, or with winter equipment including snowmobiles, but the trek in is extended an additional 4 miles each way.
+After a 1.2-mile hike, a cluster of shallow, hand-dug pools at varying temperatures lie at the edge of Paulina Lake.
+Hop between more temperate water (variable but around 95 degrees Fahrenheit) and the cooler waters of the lake itself.
+From October until Memorial Day, the gate to the caldera within the national monument is closed.
+Visitors can still access the hot springs on foot from that point, or with winter equipment including snowmobiles.
+The trek adds an additional 4 miles each way.

 By Greg Vaughn